 Growing penetration of renewable energy on the U.S. grid is boosting the need for energy storage, to balance out peaks and troughs in demand and production.
 Currently, lithium-ion batteries are dominating the energy storage segment, but these batteries typically only have durations of up to 4 hours.
 We have witnessed long-duration energy storage projects involving lithium-ion batteries that can offer even 8-hour energy storage duration as per the current demand.
 The high cost of non-lithium-ion long-duration technologies is a big hurdle to their widespread adoption.

 On 14 November 2022, the U.S. Department of Energy (DOE) announced nearly $350 million of funding for emerging long duration energy storage (LDES) demonstration projects offering energy storage for 10-24 hours or longer.
 Up to 11 demonstration projects will be selected based on their potential to comply with the DOE’s long-term goal of reducing LDES’ cost by 90%.
 Each project will receive funding equivalent to 50% of its cost.
-Furthermore, each selected project will be required to include a community benefits plan with the aim of creating good domestic jobs and benefits
+Furthermore, each selected project will be required to include a community benefits plan with the aim of creating good domestic jobs and benefits for communities.

 The DOE has been strategically working on its target of reducing LDES’ cost since the Trump Administration, when the Energy Storage Grand Challenge competitive funding opportunity was launched.
 Under the Biden Administration, the DOE funded a $75 million center for LDES research at Pacific Northwest National Laboratory.
 In July 2021, the DOE announced an initiative called the Long Duration Storage Shot, which seeks to reduce costs for LDES by 90% by 2030.
 In May 2022, the DOE announced the new Long Duration Energy Storage for Everyone, Everywhere (LD ESEE) Initiative, created by the Infrastructure Investment and Jobs Act of 2021 The initiative aims to advance energy storage systems toward widespread commercial deployment by lowering costs and increasing the duration of energy storage resources.